DURATION: 2 DAYS (16 HOURS)

 Incorporating Form Controls into financial models & sensitivity analysis

-Building sensitivity analysis into forecast templates
+Building sensitivity analysis mechanism into forecast templates

 Essential Excel functions in financial modeling- VLOOKUP, SUMIF, SUMIFS, IFERROR, INDIRECT, IF, IFS